tobybreckon/mosaic-lab/README.md

 ---

-If referencing these examples in your own work please use:
+If referencing this example in your own work please use:
 ```
 @Article{breszcz15mosaic,
   author = 	 {Breszcz, M. and Breckon, T.P.},